Puerto Ricans in Chicago: Paseo Boricua

 Paseo Boricua is the first location outside the Commonwealth of Puerto Rico to be granted the right to fly an official Municipal Flag of Puerto Rico.

 Paseo Boricua, situated on Division Street in the East Humboldt Park section of the West Town neighborhood, is a street section on the West Side of Chicago that represents the Puerto Rican community.
 It spans between Western Avenue and California Avenue.
 Paseo Boricua is recognized as the only officially designated Puerto Rican neighborhood in the United States, distinguishing it from New York City, which lacks such a designated area.

 The prominent features of Paseo Boricua include two fifty-nine-foot-tall steel Puerto Rican flags that serve as gateways, flanking the street.
 Many businesses in the area are named after Puerto Rican towns.
-The street itself is dedicated to showcasing Puerto Rican pride and features a walk of fame honoring notable Puerto Ricans.
+A walk of fame on the street honors notable Puerto Ricans.

-Humboldt Park's Paseo Boricua neighborhood holds significance as the flagship Puerto Rican enclave and serves as the political and cultural hub of the Puerto Rican community in the Midwest.
+Humboldt Park's Paseo Boricua has been noted as a political and cultural hub of the Puerto Rican community in the Midwest.

-Over time, Paseo Boricua has evolved into a place where Puerto Ricans can explore and connect with their heritage.
 A culture center has been established, and local Puerto Rican politicians have relocated their offices to Division Street.
-The City of Chicago has also allocated funds to support the restoration of building facades along Paseo Boricua.
+The City of Chicago has also allocated funds for restoring building facades along Paseo Boricua.

-Visitors to Paseo Boricua can immerse themselves in the vibrant atmosphere, with salsa, reggaeton, bomba, plena, and merengue music resonating through the streets and the enticing aroma of carne guisada puertorriqueña filling the air.
-Some grocers in the area specialize in providing hard-to-find products from Puerto Rico, such as gandules verde, sazón, and naranja agria.

-The visual appeal of Paseo Boricua is enhanced by numerous colorful and historically significant murals.
-Additionally, two affordable housing buildings with facades designed to mimic the Spanish colonial styles of Old San Juan contribute to the area's distinctive appearance.
+The area has several colorful murals.
+On two affordable housing buildings, facades mimic the Spanish colonial styles of Old San Juan.
 Near the high school named after Puerto Rican baseball slugger Roberto Clemente, there is a tile mosaic honoring him.

 In June 2024, the part of the Humboldt Park neighborhood in Chicago known as Puerto Rico Town or Paseo Boricua officially changed its name to Barrio Borikén.

 Puerto Rican Parade

-The Puerto Rican Parade Committee of Chicago has been actively involved in serving the community for more than 40 years.
-Currently in its 48th year, the festival held in Humboldt Park has grown to become the largest Latino festival in both the city of Chicago and the Midwest, attracting a significant number of attendees.
+Currently in its 48th year, the festival held in Humboldt Park has grown to become the largest Latino festival in both the city of Chicago and the Midwest.